jinghuazhao/INF/doc/SOMAscan.md

 we queried our sentinel variants and their strong proxies (r<sup>2</sup> ≥ 0.8) against publicly available disease GWAS data using PhenoScanner<sup>61</sup>.
-A list of data sets queried is available at http://www.phenoscanner.medschl.cam.ac.uk/information.html. html.
+A list of data sets queried is available at http://www.phenoscanner.medschl.cam.ac.uk/information.html.
 For disease GWAS, results were filtered to P < 5 × 10<sup>−8</sup> and then manually curated to retain only the entry with the strongest evidence for association (that is, smallest P value) per disease.
 Non-disease phenotypes such as anthropometric traits, intermediate biomarkers and lipids were excluded manually.